 An acronym for Cloud Access Security Broker.
 This is a type of security that monitors and controls the cloud applications that an organization's employees might use.
 Typically, the control is enforced by routing web traffic through a forward- or reverse-proxy.
 CASBs are good for managing Shadow IT and limiting employee's use of certain SaaS or the activity within those SaaS, but do not monitor third-party activity in the cloud—i.e. shared documents or email.

-Cloud Access Trojan
+Cloud Access Trojan (CAT)

-Also known as a CAT, a Cloud Access Trojan describes any method of accessing a cloud account without the use of a username and password.
+Describes any method of accessing a cloud account without the use of a username and password.
 For example, a malicious user syncs a desktop app, forwards all email to an external account, and either connects a malicious script or simply authorizes a backup service for which they have full access.
 In each case, the attacker needs only momentary access, often gained through a phishing attack.

 Cloud Messaging Apps